Bachelor of Science (Extended)

-- Animal Health and Disease
+- MajorAnimal Health and Disease

-Students undertaking the Veterinary Bioscience (pre DVM) specialisation will develop skills in clinical investigation and problem solving, through an integrated systems-based approach to organ structure and function that will be the foundation for their studies in the graduate professional entry DVM program.
-Students undertaking the Animal Disease Biotechnology specialisation will develop an understanding of the role of animal health in maintaining the health of human populations, at the same time developing skills in laboratory techniques important in the diagnosis and surveillance of disease in domestic animal populations.
-Students will gain experience that prepares them for the workplace by participating in laboratory activities and also possibly by industry placements.
+The Animal Health and disease major will provide an avenue for students wishing to pursue careers or research in the animal health, wildlife, and production industries.
+Graduates of this major will develop understandings of the role of animal health in maintaining the health of human populations, wildlife populations and the health of production animals, at the same time developing skills in laboratory techniques important in the diagnosis and surveillance of disease in animal populations.
+Students will gain experience that prepares them for the workplace by participating in laboratory activities and industry engagement via workshops and site visits.

 - MajorAnimal Science and Management

 The major in Animal Science and Management replaces the existing BS (Hons) Animal Science and Management offered by the Faculty of Veterinary and Agricultural Sciences.
 The aims of the major are to develop an understanding of the biology of domestic and captive animals, their care, management and use as a resource for food, fibre, recreation and companionship.
 To develop an in-depth knowledge of the biology of animals, the complexities of the ethical and moral issues encompassing care, management and use as a resource will be examined in light of advances in human endeavour.
 The major will allow a degree of specialisation based around analysis of animal systems management of a chosen species or classification of animals.
 Greater knowledge, if so desired, of economic, business, communications or natural resource management relevant to, and strengthening the core studies in Animal Science and Management can be developed through clear pathways within the breadth component of the Melbourne model.
 Graduates from the new programme will be able to enter careers in the public or private sectors related to a wide range of animal production, environmental, biomedical and service industries, and community organisations concerned with public good, or continue into postgraduate programmes of study at masters or research higher degree.

 - MajorBiochemistry and Molecular Biology

 Biochemistry and Molecular Biology are key biological science disciplines.
 The knowledge and techniques of the disciplines are applied in many biological fields and have fuelled rapid advances in medical research and biotechnology.
 This major will provide the springboard for students to enter careers including medical research, biotechnology, agricultural and medical support industries, education etc. This major will develop knowledge in key basic biological processes as well as more specialized areas of molecular science.
 In addition, an emphasis is placed on developing a foundation in practical skills required for a career as a laboratory scientist.
 The major will also develop skills in communication, team-work and research essential in the modern scientific workplace.